De Dion-Bouton

-De Dion-Bouton was a French automobile manufacturer and railcar manufacturer operating from 1883 to 1953.
-The company was founded by the Marquis Jules-Albert de Dion, Georges Bouton, and Bouton's brother-in-law Charles Trépardoux.
+De Dion-Bouton was a French automobile manufacturer and railcar manufacturer, which operated from 1883 to 1953.
+The company was founded by the Marquis Jules-Albert de Dion, Georges Bouton, and Bouton's brother-in-law Charles-Armand Trépardoux.

 Steam cars

 The company was formed in 1883 after de Dion saw a toy locomotive in a store window in 1881 and asked the toymakers to build another.
-Engineers Bouton and Trépardoux had been eking out a living with scientific toys at a shop in the Passage de Léon, near "rue de la Chapelle" in Paris.
-Trépardoux had long dreamed of building a steam car, but neither could afford it.
+Engineers Bouton and Trépardoux had been eking out a living with scientific toys at a shop in the Passage de Léon, near the rue de la Chapelle in Paris.
+Trépardoux had long dreamed of building a steam car, but neither he nor Bouton could afford it.

-De Dion, already inspired by steam (in the form of rail locomotives) and with ample money, agreed, and De Dion, Bouton et Trépardoux was formed in Paris in 1883.
-This became the De Dion-Bouton automobile company, the world's largest automobile manufacturer for a time, becoming well known for their quality, reliability, and durability.
+De Dion, already inspired by steam in the form of railway locomotives, and with ample money, agreed to back them, and Trépardoux et Cie was formed in Paris in 1883.
+That became the De Dion-Bouton automobile company, the world's largest automobile manufacturer for a time, well known for the quality, reliability, and durability of their vehicles.

-Before 1883 was over, they had set up shop in larger premises in the Passage de Léon, Paris, tried and dropped steam engines for boats, and produced a steam car.
+Before 1883 was over, the company had set up shop in larger premises in the Passage de Léon, Paris, tried and dropped steam engines for boats, and produced a steam car.
 With the boiler and engine mounted at the front, driving the front wheels by belts and steering with the rear, it burned to the ground on trials.
-They built a second, La Marquise, the next year, with a more conventional steering and rear-wheel drive, capable of seating four.
+A second, La Marquise, was built the next year, with a more conventional steering and rear-wheel drive, capable of seating four.